mono/sdb/README.md

 ## Building

-Building and using SDB requires a basic POSIX-like environment, the `libedit` library, and an installed Mono framework.
+Building and using SDB requires a basic POSIX-like environment, a Bash-like shell, the `libedit` library (or an API/ABI-compatible replacement), and an installed Mono framework.

 First, clone the submodules: